 Plan to dress in layers!
 Depending on the season Flagstaff can be near freezing at night but sunny and comfortable weather by lunchtime.
 Also make sure to drink a lot of water, more water than you think you need to drink.
-Due to Flagstaff’s high elevation it is easy to become dehydrated or feel the effects of minor altitude sickness.
-Take your time during strenuous activity.
+Due to Flagstaff’s high elevation, it is easy to become dehydrated or feel the effects of minor altitude sickness.

 The weather in Flagstaff is variable.
-During the summer the highs are usually in the 80s with nighttime lows in the 60’s.
+During the summer the highs are usually in the 80’s with nighttime lows in the 60’s.
 Starting in July and going until September, Flagstaff gets monsoonal rains that can last anywhere from 2 minutes to 2 hours.
-In the winter Flagstaff often gets snow and temperatures can drop below freezing during the day and at night.
+In the winter, Flagstaff often gets snow and temperatures can drop below freezing.

 Flagstaff has no shortage of places to go and things to do.
-The region is a patchwork of trails, parks, monuments, historical sights, home to a vibrant Downtown and more.
-If you’re staying in Flagstaff for multiple days we also offer an affordable day tour to Sedona ($89/person).
+The region is a patchwork of trails, parks, monuments, historical sights, and home to a vibrant Downtown.
+If you’re staying in Flagstaff for multiple days, in addition to our Grand Canyon tours we also offer tours of Antelope Canyon and Horseshoe Bend as well as Sedona.

 Some points of interest include:

 Flagstaff is roughly 7,000 ft. above sea level.